-WHEREAS on August 31, 2018 the Iowa Department of Transportation (IADOT) established 5-year rolling average statewide targets from calendar year 2015 to calendar year 2019 for each of the five HSIP performance measures in accordance with 23 CFR 490.209; and that the DMATS agrees to plan and program projects so that they contribute toward the accomplishment of the IADOT's calendar year 2015 to calendar year 2019 HSIP target(s) for the following performance measures:
+WHEREAS on August 31, 2020 the Iowa Department of Transportation (IADOT) established 5-year rolling average statewide targets from calendar year 2017 to calendar year 2021 for each of the five HSIP performance measures in accordance with 23 CFR 490.207; and that the DMATS agrees to plan and program projects so that they contribute toward the accomplishment of the IADOT's calendar year 2017 to calendar year 2021 HSIP target(s) for performance measures listed in the table below.
+The table shows the historical and predicted five-year rolling averages for the five targets.
+The highlighted numbers represent Iowa's 2017-2021 safety targets.